-Tofes 106 explained, in plain English: it is Israel's annual salary and tax certificate.
+Tofes 106 is Israel's annual salary and tax certificate.
 Your employer issues it for the prior tax year and, under Shivat Zion's English guide to Tofes 106, should give employees the previous year's form by the end of March each year.
-It pulls together the year-end totals employees usually need most, including annual income, income tax withheld, National Insurance and health-tax amounts, pension-related figures, and tax credits.
+It pulls together annual income, income tax withheld, National Insurance and health-tax amounts, pension-related figures, and tax credits.

 If you are coming from a US or UK tax background, the quickest mental model is that Form 106 is Israel's closest equivalent to a W-2 or, roughly, a P60.
-That comparison is useful for understanding the document's purpose, but not for assuming the fields work the same way.
-The categories, codes, and payroll terminology are Israeli, so you still need to read the form on its own terms.
+That comparison is useful for understanding the document's purpose, but the categories, codes, and payroll terminology are Israeli.

 Layouts vary by employer and payroll software, but most forms break down into the same practical blocks.
 If you have a Hebrew PDF open, use the document like a decoder instead of trying to translate every line in sequence.

-Employer and employee identification Look for the employer name, employer number, employee name, employee ID number, and tax year.
-What it means: This confirms whose certificate you are reading and who issued it.
-What to verify: Names, ID numbers, and the year must match your records before you trust any totals.
+- Employer and employee identification: Check the employer name, employer number, employee name, employee ID number, and tax year before trusting any totals.

 If a Hebrew payroll form translation still feels confusing, read the form as a structured payroll summary, not as a word-for-word legal text.
 That same document-first mindset helps with related Israeli records too, and our guide to Israel's main financial document types gives broader context for where Form 106 sits among the documents people encounter in payroll and tax workflows.